PugsMods/ServerLink/README.md

 A: Your config is probably outdated, please regenerate your config by deleting the config.yml found in plugins/ServerLink/config.yml and run the server. now the latest version of the config should be generated, now you may reconfigure SL.

+Q: The messages are blank

+A: Give the bot the "Message Content Intent"

 Q: My question is not on this list

 A: Ping me(PugzAreCute#4636) in my [discord server](https://discord.gg/geNRqMu5XW) in the #general channel, I will help you in some time.
 Please note: Be patient, I am a human and I need to sleep.
 So I may take time to respond